 Incorporate Social Media in Your Law Firm PR Plan

-Connecting with current and potential clients on law firm social media can build trust and bolster your law firm's brand presence.
+Connecting with current and potential clients on social media can build trust and bolster your law firm's brand presence.
 Every post provides your audience with an opportunity to interact with you directly.
 Consistently posting is a decisive factor in developing your market reach.

 Creating an account on multiple platforms is not necessary; instead, determine which platforms your target audience frequents and concentrate your resources on those.